Firefighters make progress against California forest fires | Science-Environment

 Three wildfires near the towering Mount Shasta volcano an hour's drive from the Oregon border have burned around 60 square miles (155 square kilometers) of land.

-Damage was reported at the Salt Fire, which broke out Wednesday near Interstate 5 and prompted evacuations for some roads in Lakehead, an unincorporated community of around 700 people north of the city of Redding.
-A reporter for the Redding Record Searchlight saw at least a dozen buildings destroyed south of Lakehead, including homes, garages and outbuildings, the paper reported.
-Alexis Hohimer and her son, Michael, ended up at a Red Cross shelter in the city of Shasta Lake after authorities ordered their trailer park to evacuate early Thursday.
+Property damage was evident at the Salt Fire, which broke out Wednesday near Interstate 5 and prompted evacuations for some roads in Lakehead, an unincorporated community of around 700 people north of the city of Redding.

-"So all we can do is hope and pray right now.
-Keep our fingers crossed," she said.
+About a dozen destroyed buildings could be seen in just one area of the community.

-The Salt Fire was slightly larger early Friday, covering nearly 8 square miles (21 square kilometers), and was 5% contained, said Adrienne Freeman, a spokeswoman for Shasta-Trinity National Forest.
+The Salt Fire covered nearly 8 square miles (21 square kilometers), and was 5 per cent contained, said Adrienne Freeman, a spokeswoman for Shasta-Trinity National Forest.
 She said official damage assessments will be made by local authorities.
-No building damage was reported from two other northern fires, which erupted as California and the rest of the U.S. West is enduring a historic drought tied to climate change.
+No building damage was reported from two other northern fires, which erupted as California and the rest of the US West is enduring a historic drought tied to climate change.

-To the north, the Lava Fire burning partly on the flanks of Mount Shasta covered more than 37 square miles (96 square kilometers) but was 27% contained.
+To the north, the Lava Fire burning partly on the flanks of Mount Shasta covered more than 37 square miles (96 square kilometers) but was 27 per cent contained.
 Several thousand residents of Lake Shastina were allowed to return home late Thursday.

 Firefighters were doing mop-up on the western side of the fire and making good progress on the most active eastern portion, fire official Pat Bell said in a morning briefing.